Who is funding fossil fuel expansion? – DW – 11/12/2024

 Bartsch describes the scale of the industry's expansion plans as "truly frightening."

-The International Energy Agency (IEA) says there is no room for new oil and gas fields or coal mines if the world is to achieve net-zero emissions by 2050.
+The International Energy Agency (IEA) has said there is no room for new oil and gas fields or coal mines if the world is to achieve net-zero emissions by 2050.

 Yet an estimated 96% of oil and gas companies are exploring and developing new reserves across 129 countries, according to databases tracking fossil fuel companies published by Urgewald.